ditrit/badaas-example/README.md

 The Users are stored on a classic sql table outside of the object storage engine (EAV), so the userID will be a value.
 We will use the Profile object to store info about the users.

 For now we need to setup the schema manually using a invoke function that will run at the initialization of the programme.
-The definition can be found [here](example.go#L104).
 Make sure that the database you are gonna use is empty.

 ## Authentication